Title of Artwork: Luminous Crossings

 This multi-component artwork includes 20 discrete sculptures - two large-scale towers, plus three hanging works, on each of the four station platforms.
 The standing sculptures are more than 25' feet tall, have a small footprint of 36", yet expand to five feet wide across the top.
 This allows the sculptures to have maximum impact while allowing for activities to flow easily around them.
 The sculptures address the scale of the street by acting as an intermediate height between the tall buildings and the pedestrian level, and employ transparency as a key feature which allows the urbanity of the environment to come through.
 The illuminated hanging sculptures (inspired by the chandeliers in the Palliser Hotel) in each of the station canopies change the dynamic of the outdoor platforms, and bring to mind a lobby or living room as a metaphor for entering the city's core.

-Cliff Garten has completed more than fifty sculptures throughout the U.S. and Canada in collaboration with significant architecture, landscape architecture, and engineering projects.
+Cliff Garten has completed more than 50 sculptures throughout the U.S. and Canada in collaboration with significant architecture, landscape architecture and engineering projects.
 Garten’s artistic approach toward civic sculpture explores the expressive potential of infrastructure.
-He places his sculpture within the everyday as a way to re-imagine how civic infrastructure might perform beyond its basic function.
+He places his sculptures within the everyday as a way to re-imagine how civic infrastructure might perform beyond its basic function.
 The diversity and depth of his civic practice testify to his mastery of increasing the sculptural expression of engineered public structures and places.
-By connecting people to places through sculptural material, social history, and ecology, his civic sculptures locate the latent potential within a public space.
+By connecting people to places through sculptural material, social history and ecology, his civic sculptures locate the latent potential within a public space.

 The commission of this public artwork followed The City’s standard process of industry best practices which included initiating an international open call to artists and tasking a project-specific jury (of three art and/or design professionals, a community representative and one City representative) to select the artist from proposals.